Tekari Raj: Contribution in social and cultural spheres

-The Tekari family made large contributions in the social and cultural spheres of the area.
-The present day Tekari Raj High School and Tekari College owe their existence to their benevolence, while thehe Gaya Public Library (the oldest District Library in Bihar) and the Gaya Club, which is the hub of social activity in Gaya town, stand on land donated by them.
+The Tekari Raj family made large contributions in the social and cultural spheres of the area.
+The present day Tekari Raj High School and Tekari College owe their existence to their benevolence, while the Gaya Public Library (the oldest District Library in Bihar) and the Gaya Club, which is the hub of social activity in Gaya town, stand on land donated by them.

 Ram Kishan Singh spent money on various public works, including 60,000 rupees on a temple at Dharmasala(Gaya) and a further 100,000 for one at Ayodhya.
 He also gave Rs.
 10,000 for road improvements in 1869 and a similar sum for famine relief in 1874.
 Rs.
 2000 was given to Patna College and much land was given for roads and construction of buildings at Patna Hospital.

 Ram Kishan Singh's widow, Rajroop Kuer, also contributed to public works.